waffluent/SecuringWordpressWithCloudflareWAF/README.md

 ## Notes

-* If you still want feeds for specific purposes (e.g., podcast syndication, internal API), you’ll need to **whitelist those endpoints** before this redirect runs.
+* If you still want feeds for specific purposes (e.g., podcast syndication, internal API), you’ll need to **allowlist those endpoints** before this redirect runs.
 * This only affects **built-in WordPress feed endpoints** — custom feed endpoints created by plugins may still work unless explicitly blocked.
 * Disabling feeds can impact SEO if your syndication strategy relies on them.